-A site visit was carried out on 18th August 2020.
+A site visit was carried out by the planning case officer on 18th August 2020.

 CONSULTATIONS (EXTERNAL TO PLANNING)

 Manchester Airport - No aerodrome safeguarding objections.
 Informative recommended related to any tall equipment that may be used during the construction period.